anandbraman/QA_system_IE308/README.md

 ### Software Requirements
 To run this code you must have ElasticSearch downloaded.
 Follow the instructions here: https://www.elastic.co/downloads/elasticsearch
 <br>
 Following the download instructions should lead you to an ElasticSearch cluster running locally on your machine.
+But for clarity I'll include a little bit here.
+After the download, run bin/elasticsearch or bin\elasticsearch.bat on Windows.
+Then in a new terminal window, run curl http://localhost:9200/, or Invoke-RestMethod http://localhost:9200 with PowerShell.
 After this, the user should be able to run `qa_system.py` from the command line.